 That said, these are choice slots, and many bands and musicians are vying for them.
 Sometimes you can get lucky and be in the right place at the right time.
 But, if you are more interested in process rather than chance, here are 3 suggested methods to landing opening act or support act spots.

-1. Contact the Venue Booker to get an Opening Act Spot
+1. Contact the Venue Booker to Get Booked as an Opening Act

 Most artists have felt the disappointment when they get turned down from a venue they’d really like to play.
 A lot of things go into whether or not a venue will book a band including timing, the venue’s schedule, fanbase size and draw, and the experience level of your act.
 On top of that, many venues choose to work with proven bands who have played their stage before.
 So how do you get your foot in the door?